SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 This task of the CodeCommons project includes collecting context data from various collaboration platforms (forges, bug trackers…) and storing it in an unified data model.
-It aims at adding helpful information to qualify source codes in regards with projects activity, including issues, pull requests and discussions.
+It aims to add helpful information to qualify source codes in regards with projects activity, including issues, pull requests and discussions.